majapersson/cyberlink/README.md

 - [x] As a user I'm able to delete my comments.
 - [x] As a user I'm able to reply to comments.
 - [x] As a user I'm able to reset my password with email.
+- [x] As a user I'm able to delete my account along with all links and comments.

+### 2018-01-15
+- Delete user function added

+### 2018-01-10
+- Search function added

+### 2018-01-09
+- A lot of fetch.
+Autoload new posts on front page, load more posts and comments on account page.

-### 2018-01-03
+### 2018-01-04
+- Image compression with Imagick
-- Added feature to reset password with email (probably only works on my own computer, though)
+- Reset password with email added (probably only works on my own computer, though)

 ### 2018-01-02
 - Commenting, replying and editing with fetch functional